Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Introduction

-Building uniform confidence sets for function $\varphi$ requires to approximate the distribution of the supremum of the variance of the estimator.
-I show that for a broad class of ill-posed models treated with Tikhonov regularization the variance of the estimator does not converge weakly in the space of continuous functions.
-As a result, \textit{it is not possible} to build the uniform confidence set relying on the uniform central limit theorem.
-This calls for alternative approaches to inference.
-In order to circumvent this problem I relax the requirement of asymptotically exact inference and focus on inference that only ensures asymptotic coverage with probability at least $1-\gamma$, for $\gamma\in(0,1)$.
-This relaxed coverage requirement is frequently used in econometrics, for instance, for weakly identified models in \cite{andrews2016geometric}, moment inequalities models in \cite{andrews2010inference}, and partial identification approach to NPIV model in \cite{santos2012inference}.
+Building uniform confidence sets for a function requires approximating the distribution of the supremum of a certain stochastic process.
+We show that for a broad class of ill-posed models treated with Tikhonov regularization, the stochastic process driving the distribution of the estimator does not converge weakly in the space of functions.
+As a result, \textit{it is not possible} to build the uniform confidence set by relying on the uniform central limit theorem which calls for alternative approaches to inference.

-To construct confidence sets with good coverage properties I rely on two different approaches.
-The first approach is to focus on a suitably normalized stochastic upper bound on the supremum of the variance of the estimator.
-This upper bound holds under quite general assumptions.
-For inference I obtain Gaussian approximation to this upper bound and use a suitable quantile of this Gaussian approximation to construct a confidence set for the function $\varphi$.
-This approach is flexible and valid for a large class of models.

-The second inferential method developed in this paper relies on estimates of tail probabilities with a suitable concentration inequality.
-To the best of my knowledge this approach to inference for functions is new and this paper is the first to introduce it in econometrics.
-A simple illustration of this approach is to build the uniform confidence band for the empirical distribution function using the Dworetzky-Kiefer-Wolfowitz inequality.
-Given the empirical distribution function $F_n(x)=\frac{1}{n}\sum_{i=1}^n\one_{\{X_i\leq x\}}$ based on the i.i.d. sample $(X_i)_{i=1}^n$, the Dworetzky-Kiefer-Wolfowitz tells us that for any \textit{finite sample size $n$} the probability of large deviations of $F_n$ from the true distribution function $F$ in the supremum norm declines at the exponential rate
+To construct confidence sets with good coverage properties, we rely on two different approaches.
+The first inferential method developed in this paper relies on estimates of tail probabilities with a suitable concentration inequality.
+A simple illustration of this approach is to build a uniform confidence band for the empirical distribution function using the Dvoretzky-Kiefer-Wolfowitz inequality.
+Given the empirical distribution function $F_n(x)=\frac{1}{n}\sum_{i=1}^n\one_{\{X_i\leq x\}}$ based on the i.i.d. sample $(X_i)_{i=1}^n$, the Dvoretzky-Kiefer-Wolfowitz tells us that for any \textit{finite sample size $n$} the probability of $F_n$ deviating from the true distribution function $F$ in the supremum norm declines at the exponential rate

 Setting $x=\sqrt{\frac{\log (2/\gamma)}{2n}}$ and $\gamma\in(0,1)$, the inequality becomes